Hazel-Atlas Glass Company (1902-1964)

 The “H over a smaller A” is probably the second most-commonly seen manufacturer’s mark on glass containers found in typical bottle dumps / trash deposits of the early 1920s to the late 1950s or very early 1960s period, behind the ubiquitous Owens-Illinois mark (i.e. the Diamond and oval superimposed with an I in the center).

-Hazel Atlas Glass Company "H over small A" trademark on amber bottle base shard from a circa 1940s bleach bottle.
+Hazel Atlas Glass Company marks on amber bleach bottle base shard.
 "4056" is the inventory number assigned to that particular bottle mold.
 The "Z" is a plant location letter standing for the "Zanesville #1" plant at Zanesville, Ohio.

-Hazel Atlas Glass Company “H over small A” trademark on amber bottle base shard from a circa 1940s bleach bottle.
-“4056” is the “item number” or style number assigned to that particular bottle design.
-The “Z” is a plant location letter standing for their “Zanesville #1” plant at Zanesville, Ohio.
+Hazel Atlas Glass Company marks on amber bleach bottle base shard.
+“4056” is the inventory number assigned to that particular bottle mold.
+The “Z” is a plant location letter standing for the “Zanesville #1” plant at Zanesville, Ohio.

 Other marks often seen on container glassware found along with Hazel-Atlas products (especially from 1920s-era dumps) include the “I in a diamond” from Illinois Glass Company, the “O in a square” mark used by Owens Bottle Company and the “Capstan” mark used by Capstan Glass Company.